SophieS9/SG-RMarkdown-Intro/Intro_RMarkdown.md

 [Hyperlink](www.google.com)

 ## Inserting Images
 Sometimes you might want to add an image into your final document.
-For example, his could be a figure that you've made outside of R. This is easy to add to your document using R Markdown.
+For example, this could be a figure that you've made outside of R. This is easy to add to your document using R Markdown.
 You need to use the following syntax:

 \!\[](path/to/image.png)

-So far example, if I had the following image of a coding cat saved in /users/s10ss5/Documents/AberdeenStudyGroup, I'd insert this image into my R markdown script as follows:
+So far example, if I had the following image of a coding cat saved in /users/s10ss5/Documents/AberdeenStudyGroup, I'd insert this image into my R Markdown script as follows:

 \!\[](/users/s10ss5/Documents/AberdeenStudyGroup/coding_cat.png)

 NOTE!
-Using tilde (~) in the path to specify home won't wory here!
+Using tilde (~) in the path to specify home won't work here!

 <p align=center>
 <img src="./Images/coding_cat.png">
 </p>

-Add an image to your markdown file.
+Add an image to your R Markdown file.
 Either take a copy of coding cat, use your own image or find one on Google.
 You just need to save it to your computer and know the path to where it is saved.

 ## Inserting Tables
-Tables have not been made part of the native markdown code but people have made ways around this.
+Tables have not been made part of the native markdown code but people have developed ways around this.
 There are several different options to add tables in.
-You can use the \| and \- syntax, where each row is separated with dashes and each column of a table is divided by a \|.
+You can use the pipe (\|) and dash (\-) syntax, where each row is separated with dashes and each column of a table is divided by a pipe.
 Like this:

 \| Table Header 1 | Table Header 2 |
 \| -------------- | -------------- |